Older Parthenon

 The Older Parthenon or Pre‐Parthenon, as it is frequently referred to, constitutes the first endeavour to build a sanctuary for Athena Parthenos on the site of the present Parthenon on the Acropolis of Athens.
-It has begun shortly after the battle of Marathon (c.
+It was begun shortly after the battle of Marathon (c.
 490–88 BC) upon a massive limestone foundation that extended and leveled the southern part of the Acropolis summit.
 This building replaced a hekatompedon (meaning "hundred‐footer") and would have stood beside the archaic temple dedicated to Athena Polias.